INTERVIEW AND PICTURES BY MARKO SYRJALA

 I have also heard that initially, you had a plan to include those songs for the new set-list, but it didn’t happen.
 Why?

 You have stated many times that CRIMSON IDOL is a very important and personal album for you on many levels.
-I remember seeing stories and interviews with you saying how hard and difficult process it was to create the original album.
+I remember seeing stories and interviews with you saying how difficult process it was to create the original album.
 And now you went back to that stuff.
 Was it more comfortable this time?

 Blackie Lawless: It was hard in a different way this time, because like I said, the first thing we wanted to do was… all right.
 You take an iconic record, and if any artist does this.
 If they have made an iconic record, the first thing people are going to say is, “Why?”
 Okay.
 The answer to that question was contractual.
 We could not get the right to do it for the film.
 So, we said, okay.
 Then we’ll redo it.
 So, then you say it yourself, “Can we do it as good as we did it before?”
 That became a challenge.
 Because the one thing that I quickly discovered that first night, when we listened to the original tapes, that I hadn’t listened to for 25 years.
 It made my back stiffen because I realized how much emotion was on those tracks, and I thought, “Oh boy!
 How are we going to do this?”
-Because the reason that emotion was on that record the first time is because it’s like method acting.
+Because the reason that emotion was on that record the first time is that it’s like method acting.
 You get into the character, and you stay there, which made me crazy when I was finished with it.
-I didn’t really want to do that again, but I had to get into this one advantage.
+I didn’t want to do that again, but I had to get into this one advantage.
 There is a couple of benefits to doing it this time.
 The equipment that we were using is almost the same equipment as we used them.
 But mixing in computers makes things a little bit easier.
 I mean, we still record on two-inch tape the way we used to.
 But we take everything from the two-inch tape, and then we put it in Pro Tools and mix it there.
 So that’s easier.
 But I’ve had 25 years to live with this character now.
-When you hear the vocals that I did on this, there is a little more action going on this time.
+There is a little more action going on when you hear the vocals that I did this time.
 Because I understand the character better than I did the first time I did it.
 So, you’re going to hear a little bit of difference in the vocals.
 Not dramatically different, more intense in the parts that need to be intense.
 So that was an advantage because, as I said, I’ve had 25 years to get familiar with that character.
 So that became a significant advantage that I didn’t have the first time.

 After playing most of those songs live for over 25 years, you probably have a different view and touch to the songs now, so maybe that helped the process a little bit?

 Blackie Lawless: Yeah.
 But the studio is different than live.
-It’s almost like night and day difference.
+It’s almost like a night and day difference.
 They really don’t have a lot in common with each other.

 THE ALBUM CREDITS AND MORE